A day trip to Nagarkot from Kathmandu is the ideal method to see the sights of the locals. Here You are welcome to come and see its natural beauty.

 Then head towards Chisapani after a lovely breakfast.
 This route is only suitable for those who have a day to spare.

 There is a beautiful monastery in Nala, which is gradually becoming a popular destination.
 The monastery is clean, beautiful, and has a peaceful environment.
-Ancient culture, incredible landscapes, and a beautiful monastery, Nala has everything.
+With ancient culture, incredible landscapes, and a beautiful monastery, Nala has everything.
 And you will not regret a visit to Nala gumba.

 Dhulikhel is another popular destination close to the Kathmandu valley.
 It is beautiful and full of green valleys.
 The Namo Buddha Monastery is close to Dhulikhel, and you can reach there easily.